mvolkmann/blog/src/dart.md

 - an error occurs
 - the `Stream` completes

-Many provided library functions return a `Stream` object.
+Some provided library functions, such as the `openRead` method of the `File` class, return a `Stream` object.
-Examples include:

-- `dart:io` `File` class `openRead` method
-- TODO: others?

 There are two kinds of streams, single subscription and broadcast.
 Single subscription streams can only have one listener